kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 ##Add a basemap to your map

+With the lines alone, it is hard to tell much about the area.
 You can add a basemap to give the lines more reference.
 One way to add a basemap is by adding a plug-in to QGIS that allows you to choose from a variety of basemap providers and map types.
 You will use the OpenLayers plug-in; you need to install it if you do not already have it.
 If you already have it, skip the installation steps.

 ###Install the OpenLayers plug-in
 1. Click the Plugins menu.